 The principal slams the door open and skids into my high school English classroom, sweating and red-faced, eyes darting across the room.
 Most students barely notice him come in; they’re all standing in clusters rehearsing opening remarks and giving each other pep talks.
 The two young women closest to the door look up at him, […]

 I failed 9th grade algebra.
 I assumed that I needed a photographic memory, or maybe it was because I’m dyslexic.
 I definitely lacked the stealth necessary to cheat; classmates routinely lifted their shoulders to block my vision of their exams.
-I could never explain why I tested so poorly, but standardized tests weren’t interested in my […]
+I could never explain why I tested so poorly, but standardized tests weren’t interested in my excuses.
+The […]